CMS196v³

 CMS196V³ Cryo-CLEM Stage : overview

 The CMS196V³ is a cryo-CLEM instrument to enable the full workflow of CLEM.
 Apart from maintaining the sample vitrified by means of liquid nitrogen cooling it provides proven capabilities to safely handle and transfer cryo samples and image them with optical microscopy while keeping them free of contamination at all times.
-The integrated motorised, encoded stage of the latest model, together with the new LINK software enables high resolution maps of the grid to be produced quickly and easily.
+The integrated motorised, encoded stage of the latest model, together with the new NEXUS software enables high resolution maps of the grid to be produced quickly and easily.
 This provides a straight forward method of coordinate mapping required to locate the same sample in the fluorescence microscope as well as in the EM.

 Although the CMS196V³ was designed specifically to solve the problem of how to get vitrified EM grids from the fluorescent microscope into the cryo TEM without devitrification and contamination through condensation, the stage also had to be optimized optically to enable the use of high NA lenses.